Fats and oils are neutral compounds made up of:

 - plus 3 fatty acid molecules

-This combination is also called "triglycerides"These are broken down by special enzymes, the so-called lipases, into glycerin (which then enters the blood) and fatty acids.
+This combination is also called [missing name] because of the three FS molecules.
+“Triglycerides”These are broken down into glycerol (which then enters the bloodstream) and fatty acids by special enzymes called lipases.

 Fats and oils have the same chemical structure.
 However, oils contain shorter fatty acids and, unlike fats, are therefore liquid at room temperature.

-Trans fatty acids increase the “bad” LDL cholesterol and lower the “good” HDL cholesterol, thus increasing the tendency to thrombosis.
-Their incorporation into cell walls leads to a rigid cell membrane and thus hinders organ functions.
+Trans fats increase "bad" LDL cholesterol and lower "good" HDL cholesterol, thus increasing the risk of thrombosis.
+Their incorporation into cell walls leads to a rigid cell membrane and impairs organ function.

-Typical foods that may contain trans fatty acids are: margarine, mayonnaise, biscuits, savory biscuits, cakes, chocolate fillings, sweets and convenience foods.
+Typical foods that may contain trans fats include: margarine, mayonnaise, biscuits, savory snacks, cakes, chocolate filling, sweets and convenience foods.

 "Artificial trans fats are considered a risk factor for cardiovascular disease.
-Consumption of these substances increases the level of LDL cholesterol in the blood.
-They cannot generally be considered safe," said the FDA (Food and Drug Administration).
+Consuming these substances increases the level of LDL cholesterol in the blood.
+They cannot generally be considered safe," the Food and Drug Administration (FDA) stated.

 (Source: Die Ärzte-Zeitung online, 11.11.2013)